-Bedtime is the perfect time to use any rich oils or any of your favorite hair care products because your hair will absorb them all night long.
-Just like our skin, hair replenishes itself overnight, making right before bed the best time to hit it with any extra nourishment and treatments.
+Bedtime is the ideal time to use rich oils because your hair can absorb them through the night.
+Just like our skin, hair replenishes itself overnight, making right before bed the best time to hit it with extra nourishment and treatments.

-You’re probably no stranger to some of the funny-looking yet highly necessary nighttime hairstyles that exist for curly hair.
-We know no two curls are the same, and there’s no one way to sleep with curly hair, but there are a few tried and true bedtime hairstyles for curly hair, and we’re going to go over all of them.
+We know that no two curls are the same, and there’s no one way to sleep with curly hair.
+But there are a few tried-and-true bedtime hairstyles for curly hair.

-Different lengths of hair, tightness of curls, and whether you go to bed with your hair wet or dry will all play into which bedtime style will work for you.
-Luckily, you have seven days a week to try out a new sleeping hairstyle, because we have a few for you.
+Different lengths of hair, tightness of curls and whether you go to bed with your hair wet or dry all play into which bedtime style works for you.
+Luckily, you have 7 days a week to try out a new sleeping hairstyle.

-Using a soft hair tie is an important part of any of the following hairstyles.
-This is because a soft tie will avoid making big indentations in your hair and is less likely to cause any breakage or tears for your curls.
+Using a soft hair tie is an important part of any of the following haircare tips.
+This is because a soft tie avoids making big indentations in your hair and is less likely to cause breakage or tears in your curls.

 Silk or Satin Pillowcase

-To prevent frizz and protect against breakage, use a silk or satin pillowcase.
+Use a silk or satin pillowcase to prevent frizz and protect against breakage.
 They’re softer and will protect the fragile structure of your curls.

-Sleeping with a loose bun is a popular nighttime style for even the non-curly haired.
+Sleeping with a loose bun is a popular nighttime style for even non-curly-haired folks.
 It’s one of the best ways to reduce frizz and helps keep curls in their natural curly-like state.
-It’s also a great style for when you’re using a product like leave-in conditioner or a curl cream because it will keep everything together and really encourage your curls to soak it all up.
+It’s also a great style for when you’re using a product like leave-in conditioner or a curl cream because it keeps everything together and encourages your curls to soak it all up.

 Braids or Twists

 Braiding hair is one of the best ways to keep it in place throughout the night.
-French braids will give your curls the most definition.
-If you don’t know how to French braid your hair, regular braids will do the trick too, just create a few more (we suggest 5-7) in order to help your curls be more pronounced.
+French braids give your curls the most definition.
+If you don’t know how to French braid your hair, regular braids will do the trick.
+Just create a few more (we suggest 5-7) to help your curls be more pronounced.

-Looser braids will create a more relaxed look the next morning and tighter braids give them more of a crimp.
-Everyone’s curls will react differently, so go ahead and play around with loose braids, French braids, and regular braids, to see which style gives you your favorite look.
-Feeling adventurous?
-Try a rope braid.
+Looser braids create a more relaxed look the next morning and tighter braids provide more of a crimp.
+Everyone’s curls will react differently, so go ahead and play around with loose braids, French braids and regular braids to see which style gives you your favorite look.

 We saved the best for last.
 The ultimate tip for sleeping with curly hair?
 Hydration before bed.

-Curly, coily, and even wavy hair need extra hydration because of the bends that stress the hair’s outer layer.
+Why?
+Curly, coily and even wavy hair needs extra hydration because of the bends that stress the hair’s outer layer.
 Breaks in the outer layer enable hair’s moisture to leak out.
-Every step of your hair care regimen should try to sneak in extra hydration and nourishment whenever possible.
+Every step of your haircare regimen should try to sneak in extra hydration and nourishment.

-For before bed, our leave-in conditioner is the perfect formula to nourish your hair throughout the night.
-It’s a hydrating leave-in mist that detangles, smoothes, and leaves hair soft, polished, and manageable.
+For before bed, our Leave-In Conditioner is the ideal formula to nourish your hair throughout the night.
+It’s a hydrating leave-in that detangles, smoothes and leaves hair soft, polished and moisturized.